![]() |

 Silliphant's idea envisioned a sole major sponsor for each career in the series, who would not only underwrite the costs, but who would also provide logistical support and personnel (including cast members) for what would presumably be its area of expertise.
 Thus TWA was signed up to sponsor Airplane Pilot, Airplane Hostess, while the American Dairy Association agreed to handle The Dairy Farmer.
 The first serial was well-received in October 1955, and the ADA looked forward to its turn in the spotlight.
 But Walt Disney and Stirling Silliphant had a major falling out, which ended with the latter leaving the studio.

 Filming for the farm scenes commenced the second week of June, and wrapped up June 29th.
 (It's not known to me when the Burbank studio scenes were done.)
-While in Wisconsin, the cast and crew stayed at the Loraine Hotel in Madison, just a few blocks south of the state capitol, and went by chartered bus to the farm each day.
+At the behest of the ADA the serial was filmed in color, the only original production for the Mickey Mouse Club that was.
+While in Wisconsin, the cast and crew stayed at the Loraine Hotel in Madison, just a few blocks south of the state capitol, and went by chartered limos and buses to the farm each day.
 A small barn was converted to a makeup department, while a large shed housed the wardrobe.
 A larger barn was converted to a set; the square dance/polka party scenes were filmed first, to give time for the tenant farmer's hay crop to be mowed.

 The Sisk family, who owned but did not operate the farm, continued living in their home, which doubled for the McCandless farmhouse, during filming.
 Filming shifted to the University of Wisconsin's Agricultural College on June 21 for the day, so the Sisk's daughter could have her wedding reception at the farmhouse.
 Annette, Sammy, and Kevin were given school lessons daily in a toolhouse at the farm until June 15th, when California's summer break occurred.
-As filming wrapped up, the two older kids attended an autograph party on June 27th at the Loraine Hotel's ballroom.
+(Glen and Mary Lu's school year was over).
+The kids worked six days a week, as permitted by SAG rules of the time for child actors on location.
+As filming wrapped up, Annette and Sammy attended an autograph party on June 27th at the Loraine Hotel's ballroom.
 No word of this appeared beforehand in the local press, yet 3,000 kids and parents turned out on that evening, alerted by word of mouth.

-Glen Graber, who played Jimmy McCandless, was a part-time stage actor from Griffith, Indiana, who began at age seven in the national touring company of High Button Shoes.
-He later had a full-time career in business, but was still doing occasional roles in regional theater through the late eighties.
-Mary Lu Delmonte, who played Linda McCandless, was a Catholic school girl from Woodstock, Illinois.
+Glen Graber, who played Jimmy McCandless, was a child model and part-time stage actor from Griffith, Indiana, who began at age seven in the national touring company of High Button Shoes.
+He later had a career in business while continuing to act in musicals, and is still doing roles in regional theater today.
+Mary Lu Delmonte, who played Linda McCandless, was a Catholic high school girl from McHenry County, Illinois.
 Primarily a singer, this appears to have been her one and only stint as an actress.

 Lois Murray, who played the Disney Studio school teacher, Miss Ross, was a hairstylist in the studio's makeup department.
-She was given this small role since state regulations prohibited the real studio teachers from doing anything but teaching.
+She was given this small role since the serial started filming during California's school year.
+State regulations prohibited the real studio teachers from doing anything but teaching until the summer break.
 The "classroom" where she taught was a set, and bore little relation to the studio-built schoolhouse trailer the kids attended, nor was it usual for the serial actors and Mouseketeers to have classes together.

 ![]() |